api3dao/oev-docs/docs/oev/dapps/index.md

 # OEV and dApps

-OEV is a very interesting concept for dApps, because it's a way to increase their revenue with minimal effort once using API3's decentralized APIs (dAPIs).
-There are no protocol changes required - the dApp needs to only change the oracle source.
+OEV is an interesting concept for dApps, because it's a way to increase their revenue with minimal effort once using API3's decentralized APIs (dAPIs).
+There are no protocol changes required - the dApp only needs to change the oracle source.
 This is because the dAPIs are built with OEV in mind and opting-in to OEV is a matter of changing to a different proxy, the one with OEV support.
 To read more about dAPIs, read [dAPIs documentation](/dapis/).

 The dAPIs with OEV inherit all the same security guarantees as the non-OEV dAPIs.
 Moreover, because of OEV, dApps are guaranteed to have the most